Skip to Content

 Mister Man is really blossoming with his interest in cooking and baking, and I’ve begun to ask him what he wants to make to encourage his interest – and yes, it was his idea to do the bacon cheddar stuffed burgers.

-Pretty creative for a seven year old, no?
-He also came up with the s’mores cookies we made awhile back.
+Pretty creative for a seven-year-old, no?
+He also came up with the s’mores cookies we made a while back.

 Whenever I ask him what he wants to make, he seems to come up with a different idea.
 When I put him in charge of desserts for a party a few weeks back, he immediately pounced upon the idea of making butterscotch brownies.